-|Birthday party games for boys birthday's.
+The best birthday party games for boys birthday's.
 Only the best games have made it to the

 list of favorite boy party games.

-These games are suggested for boys ages 4, 5, 6, 7, 8, 9, 10 and 11.
-See our
+These games are suggested for boys ages 4, 5, 6, 7, 8, 9, 10 and 11 years old.

 If you have a specific birthday theme in mind take a look at our party themes - all of them have additional games for boys to play that reflect the birthday theme.

 Wrapped Like a Mummy Game

 Teams wrap each other in toilet paper.
 Teams of 3 will each get two large rolls of paper.
 One of the team's members will be wrapped like a mummy and the others will wrap them in toilet paper.
 The first team to have both players finish their rolls wins.

 Over 50 different water balloon games to play!
 Have fun choosing from this long list of great water balloon games.
 Water Balloon Games